Blog Listen About Listen Free →

 The House-vs-Retirement Trap

 One of the most common mistakes I see: one spouse keeps the house, the other keeps the retirement accounts, and everyone calls it even.
-But the house has property taxes, insurance, maintenance, and — if there’s still a mortgage — monthly payments.
-The retirement account just sits there and grows.

 Ten years later, the spouse with the retirement account is in significantly better financial shape.
 The settlement was “fair” on paper.
 It wasn’t fair in real life.
 This is what I mean by paper fair vs. real fair — and it’s the gap most people fall into.

 The Tax Bomb Nobody Mentioned